timescale/docs/use-timescale/query-data/advanced-analytic-queries.md

  2021-09-22 00:00:00+00 |   9855
 ```

-You can also use the TimescaleDB `time_bucket_gapfill` function to generate data
+You can also use the Timescale `time_bucket_gapfill` function to generate data
 points that also include timestamps.
 This can be useful for graphic libraries
 that require even null values to have a timestamp so that they can accurately
 draw gaps in a graph.
-In this example, we generate 1080 data points across the
+In this example, you generate 1080 data points across the
 last two weeks, fill in the gaps with null values, and give each null value a
 timestamp: